chokevin8/chokevin8.github.io/_posts/2023-06-20-stable-diffusion-part3.md

 Now that we've understood and fully derived the training objective, let's briefly compare different sampling processes- DDPM (Markovian process) and DDIM (non-Markovian process, used by the authors).
 Note that the training objective doesn't change as this is a difference in sampling or inference after the LDM is trained.
-DDPM, or...
+DDPM, or...equatoin #6 DDPM